-To the Clerk of the King County Council, King County, Washington: We, the undersigned citizens of King County, State of Washington and legal voters of that Referendum Measure No., entitled (here set forth the title of
+To the Clerk of the King County Council, King County, Washington: We, the undersigned citizens of King County, State of Washington and legal voters of the respective precincts set opposite our names, respectfully order and direct that Referendum Measure No. , entitled (here set forth the title of the ordinance) being an ordinance passed by the King County Council on the day of , ((19)) 20. . . . , and which would appear on the ballot in the following form: